alvarezdaniel/aws-bootcamp-cruddur-2023/journal/week0.md

 ![SNS Topic](assets/SNS%20Topic.png)

 Now I'm able to create the billing alarm, by using AWS CLI and a configuration json file.
+I'm replacing with the previously created topic name.

 ```json
 {